Hoyasumii/avengers-endgame/README.md

 FRIGGA (2013): [whispers] Goodbye.

-[Scene cuts to Quill on Mor
+[Scene cuts to Quill on Mora